nks20591/README/README.md

 Please help us spread the word about this project in Ethereum community!

 ### Volunteers
 If you feel strongly about the cause, please get involved.
 With just days before the planned hardfork, we need your support to ensure original Ethereum survival.
 We need more developers, website designers, people who can write and advocate the need for Ethereum Classic.
 Please let us know what are your skills and how you would like to contribute.
 Redditors, please [reply here](https://www.reddit.com/r/EthereumClassic/comments/4sxupj/making_sure_original_ethereum_survives_please_get/).
 Github users, please [open new issue](https://github.com/ethereumclassic/README/issues/new).
-Let's make sure original Ethereum vision doesn't "go gentle into that good night"!

 ### Users